 OK, you know by now that I am a therapist (hopefully).
-Specifically, I am a Marriage and Family Therapist Associate and a Licensed Professional Counseling Associate.
+Specifically, I am a Marriage and Family Therapist and a Licensed Professional Counselor.
 In 2009 I returned to college after raising my family and earned my Bachelor of Science in Psychology with a Christian Counseling aspect and a minor in Business from Liberty University.
 I then continued to earn a Master of Arts degree in Professional Counseling from Liberty in 2015.
 I opened my private practice in 2015 after graduation in Flat Rock and the second location in Forest City in 2017.

 East Coast Roots